JetBrains/teamcity-documentation/topics/configuring-agent-pools.md

 ## Managing Agent Pools

 You can manage build agents on the __Agents__ page, a link to which is located in the UI header.
 If you are using the classic UI mode, note that it has a different navigation system than described in this article: pools are managed on the __Agents | Pools__ tab.
-Currently, __agent pools can be edited only in the classic UI interface__: to switch to it, click __Edit pool__ in the upper right corner of a pool's overview in the new UI.

 The _Agents_ sidebar allows navigating between the existing agent pools and shows the agent statuses in real time.